Winnie09/GPTCelltype/README.md

 DimPlot(obj,group.by='celltype')
 ```

-<span style="Warning: avoid sharing your API key with others or uploading it to public spaces.">red</span>
+<span style="color:red">Warning: avoid sharing your API key with others or uploading it to public spaces.</span>

 ## Vignette